geseib/tgwwalk/README.md

 1. From the menu on the left, Scroll down and select **Route Tables**.

 1. You will see the Route Tables listed in the main pane.
 Lets Start with NP1-_stack_name_-Private route table, Check the box next to it.
-Let take a look toward the the bottom of the paneland click the **Routes** tab.
+Let take a look toward the bottom of the panel and click the **Routes** tab.
 Currently, there is just one route, the local VPC route.
 Since the only way out is going to be the Transit Gateway, lets make our life simple and point a default route to the Transit Gateway Attachment.
 Click the **Edit Routes** in the **Routes** tab.

 1. On the **Edit routes** page, Click the **Add route** button and enter a default route by setting the destination of **0.0.0.0/0**.
 In the Target drop-down, select **Transit Gateway** and pick your Transit Gateway create for this project.
 It should be the only one.
    ![Stack Complete](./images/vpc-defaultroute.png)